aweg201/IT5013_PracticalTasks_202000743.docx/README.md

 **Privacy Checklist**

+- [ ] Allow verified clients access to their personal information and where appropriate the ability to edit such information
+- [ ] Allow for the capability to update/correct information by both the organisation and the client as needed
+- [ ] Ensure the client is informed of any changes made to their personal information via appropriate means e.g. password change verification emailed to personal email address
+- [ ] Where editing of information is innapropriate allow the client the option of attaching notes to the information informing others of the requested but denied change

-- [ ]  Principle 10 - Limits on use of personal information
+[ ]  Principle 10 - Limits on use of personal information

   (1)	An agency that holds personal information that was obtained in connection with one purpose shall not use the information for any other purpose unless the agency believes,    on reasonable grounds,—